 Method Procedures

 Each time code calls the procedure, its statements run.
-It starts to run code with the first statement after the line Method.
-It usually continues until the line End.
+It starts with the initial statement after Method and usually continues until End (or End Method).
 But one of two statements can stop it: Exit Method or Return.

 You can make method procedures in libraries, classes, objects, and traits.
-It is public, thus it can be called from all other code.
+It has public member access, thus it can be called from all other code.

-A method procedure can use arguments, for example, constants, variables, or expressions, which the caller passes to it.
+A method procedure can have arguments (constants, variables, or expressions) which the caller passes to it.

 Declaration syntax